 The healthcare offered varies among the different health centers but include: STD/STI testing and treatment, colon, prostate, and testicular cancer screening, sexual health and reproductive education, access to condoms, male infertility screening, getting Pregnancy Options Counseling with a partner, and more!

-All of this information can be found on their website (https://www.plannedparenthood.org/learn/men), yet it does not seem to be as widely known as the services for women.
-We are not exactly sure why Planned Parenthood does not make it more obvious that they have male patients and welcome more of them, but it only makes sense to increase promotion of men’s health along with women’s health because sexuality, sexual health, and reproduction effect (almost) everyone!
+All of this information can be found on their website (https://www.plannedparenthood.org/get-care/our-services/mens-health-services), yet it does not seem to be as widely known as the services for women.
+It is not exactly clear why Planned Parenthood does not make it more obvious that they have male patients and welcome more of them, but it only makes sense to increase promotion of men’s health along with women’s health because sexuality, sexual health, and reproduction effect (almost) everyone!
 It is a part of our lives, a part of our human anatomy.